fusioncharts/dev_centre_docs/getting-started/react/configure-your-chart-using-react.md

     * Set the `dataFormat` as JSON.
     * Embed the json data as the value of the `dataSource`.

-8. Write a function to generate random number using `Math.random()`.
+8. Write a **Math.random()** function to generate random number.
+You can also update the chart data using any other data.

 9. Write a handler to update chart button.